Viincentt/linkiboost/README.md

 python main.py config.json
 ```
 ## TODO
-- Send invitation when not connected to someone
+- Send invitation when not connected to someone you want to endorse
-- add 2020 and 2022

 ---